 Of course, just because you are not eligible for compensation, doesn’t mean that you now have to fend for yourself.
 During a lengthy delay, the airline must still provide you with free meals and drinks, and, if needed, a hotel while you wait.

-So, how do you know when you should claim compensation for Athens airport canceled flights?
+So, how do you know when you should claim compensation for Athens airport cancelled flights?
 Though the law can be complicated, we're here to break it down for you:

 For cancellations, you get compensated if your airline cancels a flight less than 14 days before it is scheduled to depart.
 For delays, your flight qualifies if you arrive at your final destination more than 3 hours late.
 You can learn more about your rights here.

 No win, no fee

 Table shows values in € as specified in EC 261